BU-Spark/CS506-Fall2020-Projects/t_visa_trends_team2/README.md

   6. Data visualization libraries such as Matplotlib were used to present the results of the analysis.

 Analysis Methods(High Level):
-  1. Divide all *non-precedent* decisions, by year, and then by appeals and motions to reopen and reconsider.
+  1. Divide all *non-precedent* Motion decisions, by year, and then by appeals and motions to reopen and reconsider.
 These will not include derivative applications.
   2. Categorize the decisions into *dismissals* and *granted* requests.
   3. Analyze prevalence of keywords/phrases specified in the decisions of the applications to find patterns.